Gurnam Singh Charuni: Politics

-In past, Chaduni had contested Haryana State Legislative assembly elections from the Ladwa (Vidhan Sabha constituency).
-He finished on seventh place and lost his security deposit.
-In October 2021, it was reported that he was planning to contest in Punjab elections.
+In 2019, Charhuni had contested Haryana State Legislative assembly elections from the Ladwa (Vidhan Sabha constituency).
+His party Sanyukat Sangarsh Party Gurnam Singh Charuni#Sanyukt Sangharsh Party contested on 10 seats in 2022 Punjab Legislative Assembly elections but failed to leave any impact on voters.

+Charhuni was contesting in 2024 Haryana assembly elections from Pehowa seat under his home district Kurukshetra.

 Sanyukt Sangharsh Party

 In 2020, after the Passing of three farm laws by Parliament of India there was a huge protest against it.
 Gurnam Singh Charuni was one of the leaders of the Samyukta Kisan Morcha.
 He was of the view that the farmers organisation must contest election to fulfill the demands of the farmers.

 Gurnam Singh Chaduni launched his political party called Sanyukt Sangharsh Party on 18 December 2021.
 Party plans to contest in all 117 Punjab Legislative Assembly seats in the 2022 Punjab Legislative Assembly election.
-Later on he merged with the Sanyukt Samaj Morcha (a political party; consisting of 22 farmer organizations, that were in the Farmer’s Protest with Chaduni) and will contest 10 seats.
+Later on he merged with the Sanyukt Samaj Morcha (a political party; consisting of 22 farmer organizations, that were in the Farmer's Protest with Chaduni) and will contest 10 seats.